-Getting Started: 11 Tips for Voice Acting
+Getting Started: 11 Voice Acting Tips

-Here at the Voice Shop in New York City, we offer voice over classes for those seeking a career in the industry, whether that's narration or voice over acting.
+Here at The Voice Shop in New York City, we offer voice over classes for those seeking a career in the industry, whether that's narration or voice over acting.
 While our classes cover a range of important topics and information for all levels of aspiring voice talent, we also like to provide necessary information here on our website to get an idea of what the classes offer in moving along your voice acting career.
 Of course, we don’t want to give too much information away, as you’ll need to sign up for classes to truly learn voice acting, as well as the industry.
 However, we’d still like to fill our aspiring voice talents in on a few tips for voice acting.

 Though the tips provided below will give you some great insight into the voice over industry and how you can better develop your voice, our classes led by professional voice over coaches offer much more.
 In fact, a few classes from our voice acting coach could be just what you need to find and develop your voice, as well as start landing gigs as a voice actor!
 If you're interested in our classes, view the pages below: